Update from the Head of School

 Important reminders for morning drop-off and afternoon pick-up

 As more students—and cars—arrive on campus in the weeks ahead, I want to prioritize the need for safety during drop-off and pick-up.
-Julie Grasseschi and James Joseph will be sharing with their divisions updated, detailed information concerning before and after-school protocols, along with detailed safety protocols and routines that we’ll follow during the school day.
+Julie Grasseschi will be sharing with their divisions updated, detailed information concerning before and after-school protocols, along with detailed safety protocols and routines that we’ll follow during the school day.
 Please review that information carefully.

 A few additional points: